-3" Sharp, Lustrous Arsenopyrite Crystals - Portugal
+3" Tabular Arsenopyrite Crystals With Siderite - Portugal

 This is an incredibly lustrous, 3" wide cluster of sharp arsenopyrite crystals that formed in association with golden siderite.
 It was collected from the Panasqueira Mines of Castelo Branco.
 This industrial mining center extends over 12.5 square miles and contains many mining sites, producing a wide variety of exceptional mineral specimens.